 3. How much experience should you look for in a Doula?

 This is a tricky one to answer, and depends on what you are looking for a in a doula.
 Some experienced doulas claim they did their best work for their clients during their first births.
 This could be because newer doulas are more likely to be more unassuming, have fewer biases as to how a birth “should” go, and perhaps can more naturally follow mom’s lead.
-I am definitely am a different doula now than I was early on in my birth career with a lot more knowledge and experience to share, and I draw interest from different types of clients than I did when I first started, have seen a lot of different types of births from twins to home VBACs and with a wide range of care providers.
-I can offer a lot more now in terms of providing education and information.
+I am definitely am a different doula now than I was early on in my birth career with a lot more knowledge and experience to share, and I draw interest from different types of clients than I did when I first started, have seen a lot of different types of births from twins to home VBACs and have worked with a wide range of primary care providers.
+I can offer a lot more now in terms of providing education and information about options.
 Make sure your doula confidently and knowledgeably can answer the questions you have, and seems to have access to a variety of resources for pregnant women in Vancouver.
 The type of support you are looking for will determine whether you prefer a doula who is more or less experienced.

 4. How to judge if your Vancouver doula will be the right fit for you.